 Having surgery is scary enough without worries about your breastfeeding relationship.
 Here are a few tips and ideas we can share to help you prepare:*

-Planning ahead with your providers.
 We recommend discussing your concerns about breastfeeding with your providers ahead of time.
 When you do so, be sure to find out about each test, diagnostic procedure, medication, and intervals of time away from your baby, and discuss ways of minimizing disruptions to breastfeeding.
-Knowing exactly what the process will look like will allow you to prepare, give you an opportunity to problem solve with your providers, and put your mind at ease.
+Knowing exactly what the process will look like will allow you to prepare, give you an opportunity to problem-solve with your providers, and put your mind at ease.

-IV contrast imaging.
-If you expect to have an iodinated or gadolinium IV contrast study done as part of your care (perhaps for a CT scan or an MRI), you might hear that you need to pump and dump for a while afterwards.
-If so, you may want to check out (and share with your providers) this statement from The American College of Radiology‘s, which reviewed the evidence about transfer of contrast agents into milk and finds no reason to interrupt breastfeeding.
+If you expect to have an iodinated or gadolinium IV contrast study done as part of your care (perhaps for a CT scan or an MRI), you might hear that you need to pump and dump for a while afterward.
+If so, you may want to check out (and share with your providers) this statement from The American College of Radiology‘s, which reviewed the evidence about the transfer of contrast agents into milk and finds no reason to interrupt breastfeeding.
 Many hospitals have changed their policies to reflect this recommendation, but your hospital may not have done so yet.

 *This information is provided for educational purposes only and not as medical advice.
 Consult your healthcare provider for care suited to your needs.